Disclaimer: New EUDR developments - December 2025

 EUDR compliance is shared across teams, with ESG responsible for governance and reporting, procurement handling supplier engagement and operational execution, legal providing interpretation and defense, and IT ensuring data integration and traceability systems.

+Adopting a RACI model (Responsible, Accountable, Consulted, Informed) helps prevent overlaps and maps ownership of EUDR compliance.
 By clearly assigning roles within the RACI framework, companies avoid the common pitfall of finger-pointing, clarify accountability and create a smoother path to compliance.

 You can avoid duplicated work across CSRD and EcoVadis by centralising EUDR compliance data in a unified system, standardising formats, and reusing supplier due diligence and traceability evidence to satisfy both reporting frameworks consistently.

 The EUDR aligns with the Corporate Sustainability Reporting Directive (CSRD), which necessitates companies to disclose information on sustainability matters.
-Specifically, the European Sustainability Reporting Standards (ESRS) (ESRS E4-2, paragraph 24(d)), require companies, if found relevant by the company’s double materiality assessment, to report on policies to address deforestation.
+Specifically, the European Sustainability Reporting Standards (ESRS) (ESRS E4-2, require companies, if found relevant by the company’s double materiality assessment, to report on policies to address deforestation.
 By integrating EUDR compliance data, companies can substantiate their deforestation policies and demonstrate adherence to both EUDR and CSRD requirements.
 In practice, this means referencing EUDR due diligence policies and traceability systems directly within CSRD reports, ensuring disclosures are consistent across frameworks and supported by verifiable data.

 EUDR compliance data can also provide evidence for the EcoVadis questionnaire.
 The EcoVadis assessment platform assesses corporate sustainability performance, evaluating companies on various themes, including sustainable procurement.
 Companies can operationalize this by linking supplier due diligence checks carried out under the EUDR directly to EcoVadis assessments, using supplier traceability data and risk screening results as documented proof of sustainable procurement practices.